Cirrhosis of the liver

 What causes cirrhosis?

-- hepatitis B and hepatitis C infection
+- hepatitis B or hepatitis C infections

-Less common causes include:
+Less common causes of cirrhosis are:

-- inherited liver diseases (such as haemochromatosis)
+- inherited liver diseases, such as haemochromatosis

 How is cirrhosis diagnosed?

-If your doctor suspects you have cirrhosis, they will ask about your symptoms, examine you and refer you for some tests.
+If your doctor suspects you have cirrhosis, they will ask about your symptoms, examine you and refer you for tests.

 Tests that help to diagnose cirrhosis include: